hackclub/hackclub/workshops/NeuralNetFromScratch/README.md

 ---
-name: 'How to make a Neural Network from Scratch in Python'
+name: 'Neural Network from Scratch'
 description: '*Learn* the correct numerical output'
 author: '@johnlins'
 img: 'https://cloud-6z3zjz1y8.vercel.app/0screenshot.png'
 ---

-## How to make a Neural Network from Scratch in Python
+# How to make a Neural Network from Scratch in Python

 In this workshop you will learn how to create a neural network in python that learns the appropriate numerical output given 3 boolean values.